tanyelai/neuroscience/README.md

 -----------

 ### Day 4
 In the second part of week one, he starts "Neuroanatomy".
+Frankly, I feel pretty awkward watching this course.
+We haven't been studying anything biological since we started university, and the language barrier with medical terms puts an extra burden on it.
+Still, I can say that I understand 60-70% of what is being said, Dr. White explains the topics really well.
 I completed the week one with lots of questions.
-He recommends Neuroscience 6th book for further information.
-(It seems really hard to read for me, but anyway, we are in the path.)

 I must say that the course "Medical Neuroscience" is started as one of the most difficult course I have ever taken.
 However, this difficulty does not reduce my interest, on the contrary, I am even more curious.
 I research the parts that I think I need to research and leave the rest because some topics are too deep and need to be looked at again later.</br></br>